 Reinventing myself?
-We have all heard the responses when seniors hear this: “You can’t teach an old dog new tricks.”
+We have all heard the responses: “You can’t teach an old dog new tricks.”
 “That’s fine for young people but not for someone like me.”
 “I’m happy with my life just as it is.”

 Dorie Clark is a marketing strategist and professional speaker who teaches at Duke University’s Fuqua School of Business.
 She is the author of Reinventing You.
-Clark talks about being approached by an older woman while she was promoting her book.
+Clark talks about being approached by a older woman while she was promoting her book.
 According to Clark, the woman paged through the book for a moment, then put it down.
-“Too late for me,” she said abruptly and walked away.
+“Too late for me,” she said abruptly, and walked away.